top of page

 A few disclaimers at the start of this potentially polarizing topic:

 If I'm at risk of losing you at "climate change," please keep reading.
-Someone I was once very close to used to grumble that we initially called it "global warming,"then changed the wording when it no longer applied.
+Someone I was once close to used to grumble that we initially called it "global warming,"then changed the wording when it no longer applied.
 They seethed about Al Gore and his massive mansion, hypocritically warning the world about an inconvenient truth.
-I don't share that perspective (well, he has a point about Gore); yet it was still important to hear.
+I don't share that perspective (while he may have a point about Gore); yet it was still important to hear.
 I listen for wisdom in every voice at the table, and hope you'll be open to hearing some in mine.

 To those of you who find strong emotion––grief in particular––to be scarier than volatile weather, I tenderly extend this post as an offering of permission, perspective and perhaps a smidge of hope.

-I've been wanting to write on this topic for a long time, and though it's big enough to easily bite off more than one can chew, the whole angle I've wanted to take is one breaking things down into manageable pieces.
-So with that in mind, in bite-sized doses, we'll proceed.
+I've been wanting to write on this topic for a long time, and though it's big enough to easily bite off more than one can chew, my aim is to break things down into manageable pieces.
+So with that said, in bite-sized doses, we'll proceed.

-I can't recall what originally seeded the idea in my mind, if it was watching Seaspiracy (an action-inspiring––apparently controversial––documentary about the devastation of our oceans leading straight toward planetary demise if unaddressed), or living through months of inescapable, suffocating smoke that's become commonplace for California summers.
-Or shall we can it "fire-season"?!
-As I search my memory, I realize it must have been after separate visits to two trusted women, upon witnessing their unique and emphatic approaches to combatting the latest in climate change.
-First, "Lucid:"
+I can't recall what originally seeded the idea in my mind, whether it was watching Seaspiracy (an action-inspiring––apparently controversial––documentary about the devastation of our oceans leading directly to planetary demise if unaddressed), or living through months of inescapable, suffocating smoke becoming commonplace for California summers.
+Some even call it "fire-season," now.
+Searching my memory, I realize it must have been after I visited two trusted women, and directly witnessed their personal and emphatic approaches to combatting the latest in climate change.
+First, I saw Lucid.

-Upon learning the water supply in her home county is down to one year of clean water for residents, she jumped on the all-too-empty bandwagon of extreme water conservation.
-She saves not only"warm-up water" from showers (now taken sparingly), but attempts to catch every last drop of dish, hand, and produce-washing water used in her home, minimizing waste at every possible turn.
-These precious catchments are then carefully distributed throughout her decades old three tiered garden, still gorgeous, yet eerily evolving under the dire circumstances of the state.
-While visiting, I participated in the effort, and even won an imaginary prize for least water used to wash hair!
+Upon learning the water supply in her home county was down to one year of clean water for residents, she jumped on the all-too-empty bandwagon of extreme water conservation.
+She stepped up to save not only"warm-up water" from showers (now taken sparingly), but attempted to catch every last drop of dish, hand, and produce-washing water used in her home, minimizing waste at every possible turn.
+These precious catchments were then carefully distributed throughout her decades-old three-tiered garden, still gorgeous, yet eerily evolving under the dire circumstances of the state's water supply.
+While visiting, I participated in the effort, and even won an invisible prize for the least water used to wash hair!
 Small victories...

-Next, "Flora,"who thankfully has no trouble keeping her garden green due to persistent moisture of the Northern California coast:
+Next, I went to see Flora, who thankfully has no trouble keeping her garden green due to still persistent moisture on the Northern California coast:

-When I arrived to her brightly lit home, unpacking goodies and treats from the drive, it took mere moments to learn she is doing to her best to avoid consumption of anything wrapped in plastic.
-Graced by a community supporting her cause, and an excellent Co-op to back it, she is able to purchase bulk food, cleaning and bath products to refill reuse previously purchased packaging.
-She's committed to recreating homemade versions of beloved products usually sold in plastic, including salsa, yogurt, and sauces.
-And any plastic wrap or baggies she owns have been washed and dried countlessly, proving their bittersweet timelessness.
+Arriving to her brightly lit home, unpacking goodies and treats from the drive, it was mere moments she shared she was doing her darndest to avoid consuming anything wrapped in plastic.
+Graced by a community supporting the cause, and an excellent Co-op to back it, she could purchase bulk food, cleaning and bath products to refill/reuse existing packaging.
+She committed herself to recreate homemade versions of beloved products typically sold in plastic, including salsa, yogurt, and sauces.
+Plus, any plastic wrap or baggies she owns are washed and dried countlessly, proving their bittersweet timelessness.

-Still now, on my reverse mental journey, I recall yet another event that precipitated this year's next-level-awakening to our ever changing world:
+And now, on this reverse mental journey, I recall yet another event that precipitated this year's next-level-awakening to our ever changing world:

-This July, I was lucky enough to revisit a farm on a river I've been fortunate to enjoy for a blissful week almost every summer for the past several years.
-Highlights of the trip usually include refreshing outings to swim, and lounging on acres of green grass, garden and orchard.
+In July, I was lucky enough to revisit a farm on a river I've been fortunate to enjoy for a blissful week almost every summer for the past several years.
+Highlights of the trip usually include refreshing outings to the river to swim, and lounging on acres of green grass near the prolific garden and orchard.

-Hit hard first by the 2019 fire season that included mandatory evacuations, then Covid and a season of shutdowns, the farm managed to revive itself somewhat with a partial reopening in 2021 and retain its sweet charm.
-While undeniably blessed to be able return to this place at all, a haven for families and friends, I was shocked at the farm's dwindling greenery (consistent with the water supply), and to find the once-flowing river below shallow, bug and algae invested, and warm as bathwater––hardly the sweet respite from the midsummer heat we're used to.
+Hit hard first by the 2019 fires that included mandatory evacuations, then Covid and a season of shutdowns, the farm managed to revive itself somewhat with a partial reopening in 2021 and retain its sweet charm.
+While undeniably blessed to be able return to this place at all, a haven for families and friends, I was appalled at the farm's dwindling greenery (consistent with the perilously low water supply), and to see the once clear flowing river be beyond shallow, bug and algae invested, and warm as bathwater––hardly the sweet respite from the midsummer heat we were used to.

-There's a little voice nudging me now, asking if I am being too negative or a downer?
+A little voice nudges me now, asking if I am being too negative or a downer?
 Despite the [fading yet] familiar refrain of questioning my emotional intensity, I don't actually think... and I may be wrong here... but I don't think I'm portraying any of this in a particularly emotional manner.
 I'm conveying the impressions as objectively as I can.
 It's just... they were, INTENSE.

-I guess that leads naturally to the second part of our topic today, my friend, our dear, old friend, Grief.
-I keep having the urge to capitalize "grief," and I'm tired of resisting it, so I think I will for the rest of the post, at least.
+I guess that leads naturally to the second part our exploration today, to our dear, old friend, Grief.
+I keep having the urge to capitalize "grief," and I'm tired of resisting it, so I think I will for the rest of this post, at least.
 Why not personify and show respect to this process, so inherent to the human condition it's earned its own utterance, "Good Grief!"?

-Personally, it's nice to see myself literally befriending Grief.
-It's been a steady companion, though usually downplayed in its worth, like reducing a loyal pet to fur and feeding.
+Personally, it's nice to see myself befriending Grief.
+It's been a steady companion, however downplayed in its worth, like reducing a loyal pet to fur and feeding.
 Yet Grief is nuanced, multi-faceted and broad enough to contain an expanse of experiences so distinct Elizabeth Kübler-Ross gave them stages and names, with an acronym to help remember them:

 Denial